agailevictor/Inscale_GraphQL/README.md

 ```
 ## Testing API

-- Navigate to http://localhost:3000 in a web browser to see your newly installed application.
+- Navigate to http://localhost:3000 in a web browser to see the newly installed application.